Artie Abrams: Development

 Kevin McHale plays Artie Abrams on Glee.

 McHale auditioned for Glee coming from a boy-band background, having previously been a member of the quartet group NLT (Not Like Them) as one of two lead singers, with the song "Let It Be" by The Beatles.
 He found it challenging to adapt to using a wheelchair, having to overcome the instinctive urge to dance along or tap his foot during musical performances.
 He found it difficult to watch his colleagues dancing while he used a wheelchair, but still learned the same dance routines as the other cast members, and was able to stand in during rehearsals in the event of absences.

 McHale performed in the 2010 Glee Live!
 In Concert! tour in character as Artie, remaining in a wheelchair during live performances.
 He used a wireless microphone headset instead of a regular wireless handheld microphone, as his hands were needed to control his wheelchair.
 He performed in a wheelchair when the Glee cast were invited to perform at the White House for the Obama family and guests in April 2010.
 McHale was able to utilize his dancing background in the episode "Dream On", in which Artie dances in a shopping mall during a fantasy flash mob sequence.
 He enjoyed the performance, but took time to pick up the choreography having spent so long working in a wheelchair.
-Although McHale prefers contact lenses, he auditioned for the part wearing glasses to enhance the "nerd" element of Artie's personality, and thick glasses are became a part of his costume.
+Although McHale prefers contact lenses, he auditioned for the part wearing glasses to enhance the "nerd" element of Artie's personality, and the thick glasses became a part of his costume.